pallets-eco/flask-security/docs/quickstart.rst

     for some missing packages.

 .. note::
-    The default :data:`SECURITY_PASSWORD_HASH` is "bcrypt" - so be sure to install bcrypt.
+    The default :data:`SECURITY_PASSWORD_HASH` is "argon2" - so be sure to install `argon_cffi`_.
-    If you opt for a different hash e.g. "argon2" you will need to install the appropriate package e.g. `argon_cffi`_.
+    If you opt for a different hash e.g. "bcrypt" you will need to install the appropriate package.
 .. danger::
    The examples below place secrets in source files.
 Never do this for your application especially if your source code is placed in a public repo.
 How you pass in secrets